The importance of calcium in aged care diets

 It is especially important for older people to consume enough calcium to help keep their bones healthy.
 As people age, their calcium needs increase.
 This means the recommended daily intake of calcium for older people is slightly higher than the average adult (1300mg/day for men 70+ and women 51+)² (source: NHMRC, Nutrient Reference Values).

-When developing recipes for Aged Care residents, it’s important to include calcium rich dairy ingredients such as milk, ricotta cheese, yoghurt and evaporated milk to help those residents meet their recommended serves of dairy and ensure their daily calcium requirements are met.
+When developing recipes for aged care residents, it’s important to include calcium rich dairy ingredients such as milk, ricotta cheese, yoghurt and evaporated milk to help those residents meet their recommended serves of dairy and ensure their daily calcium requirements are met.

 The Australian Dietary Guidelines³ recommends older women (over 70 years) eat four serves and older men eat 3.5 serves of milk, yoghurt, cheese and alternatives every day to get enough calcium.